 The Office of Learning Resources provides students with strategies on reading, writing and time management while on campus and abroad.

-The Office of Student Disabilities Services works closely with students who utilize their resources on campus to help them succeed abroad.
+Disabilities Services works closely with students who utilize their resources on campus to help them succeed abroad.
 Student Disabilities Services can assist students with requesting accommodations in their host institution abroad.

 Penn Abroad recognizes these other entities on campus, centered on culture and identity, which may be important resources before, during, or after your time abroad.
-For more information, please visit our diversity and identity abroad page.
+For more information, please visit our Diversity and Identity abroad page.